MorganConrad/ptwd-sveltedemo/src/routes/presentation/md/2-Sveltekit-intro.md

 "SvelteKit is a framework for rapidly developing robust, performant web applications using Svelte.
 If you're coming from React, SvelteKit is similar to Next.
 If you're coming from Vue, SvelteKit is similar to Nuxt."

+"a meta-framework to build full-stack web applications with Svelte."

  [Generally works with web standards](https://kit.svelte.dev/docs/web-standards)

  ### More like Next / Nuxt